dk/Net-MitDK/README.md

 authenticator web setup you can change the default email to one that matches your sending domain.
 If you own that domain, consider adding the SPF TXT record to it, something like `v=spf1 a mx ip4:1.2.3.4 ~all`.

+The `mitdk-authenticate` script may help you here, you can change the default mail *From* address.

 Alternatively see if rewriting the sender as in `examples/procmail.forward.srs` helps.